 Punch-Drunk Love is a 2002 dark romantic comedy-drama film written and directed by Paul Thomas Anderson, starring Adam Sandler, Emily Watson, Philip Seymour Hoffman, Luis Guzmán, and Mary Lynn Rajskub.

-) and attempts to extricate himself from the domineering influence of his seven sisters.
-His interests mainly include buying up large quantities of pudding to take advantage of their air miles offer, and using phone sex lines to alleviate his loneliness.
+The film tells the story of Barry Egan (Sandler), a sweet-natured but socially inept and introverted manchild whose life revolves around his novelty plunger business ("Fun-gers") and attempts to extricate himself from the domineering influence of his seven sisters.
+His interests mainly include buying up large quantities of pudding to take advantage of their company's air miles offer and using phone sex lines to alleviate his loneliness.

 This Film Contains Examples of the following tropes:

-- Anticlimax: Barry is frantically [and painfully] running from the Four Blonde Brothers when they drive past him and casually remind Barry that "they know where he lives".
+- Anticlimax: Barry is frantically (and painfully) running from the Four Blonde Brothers when they drive past him and casually remind Barry that they know where he lives.
 Barry stops running after this.
 They show up later and crash his car.
-Barry gets out and smashes their truck with a crowbar, flies to meet their boss, and gets him to back down.
-In the words of the Matress Man, "That's, that."
+Barry gets out and quickly beats them up, smashes their truck with a crowbar, flies to meet their boss, and gets him to back down.
+In the words of the Mattress Man, "That's that."

 - Apologises a Lot: Barry, and frequently when he's not even done anything wrong.

 - Bad Liar: Barry.
 And he tells a lot of them (specifically when he has done something embarrassing).

 - Berserk Button: